react-native-camera/react-native-camera/docs/RNCamera.md

 Method to be called when face is detected.
 Receives a Faces Detected Event object.
 The interesting value of this object is the `faces` value, which is an array with objects of the [Face](https://developers.google.com/android/reference/com/google/android/gms/vision/face/Face) properties.

-#### `onFaceDetectionError`

-Method to be called if there was an Face Detection Error, receives an object with the `isOperational` property set to `false` if Face Detector is NOT operational and `true`if it is.

-#### `faceDetectionMode`

-Values: `RNCamera.Constants.FaceDetection.Mode.fast` (default) or `RNCamera.Constants.FaceDetection.Mode.accurate`

-Specifies the face detection mode of the Face Detection API.

-Use `RNCamera.Constants.FaceDetection.Mode.accurate` if you want slower but more accurate results.

-#### `faceDetectionLandmarks`

-Values: `RNCamera.Constants.FaceDetection.Landmarks.all` or `RNCamera.Constants.FaceDetection.Landmarks.none` (default)

-A landmark is a point of interest within a face.
-The left eye, right eye, and nose base are all examples of landmarks.
-The Face API provides the ability to find landmarks on a detected face.

-#### `faceDetectionClassifications`

-Values: `RNCamera.Constants.FaceDetection.Classifications.all` or `RNCamera.Constants.FaceDetection.Classifications.none` (default)

-Classification is determining whether a certain facial characteristic is present.
-For example, a face can be classified with regards to whether its eyes are open or closed.
-Another example is whether the face is smiling or not.

 ### Text Recognition Related props

 RNCamera uses the Google Mobile Vision frameworks for Text Recognition, you can read more info about it [here](https://developers.google.com/vision/android/text-overview).